AUCOHL/Classic-Playground/README.md

 You can configure the environment variables `PORT` and `CV_IP` to your liking, i.e. `PORT=8080 npm run start`, for example.

 # ⚖️ License
-The GNU General Public License v3, or at your option, any later version.
+Apache 2.0, or at your option, any later version.
 Check 'LICENSE'.